- Study of Local Buckling-part-2.

 There are tables for both stiffened and unstiffened compression members, that is table B4.1A, based on AISC for unstiffened table 1-4 rev B is for the requirement for design there are 4 cases for the unstiffened the First case is for rolled sections.

-limiting width to thickness ratios for stiffened sections.
+limiting width-to-thickness ratios for stiffened sections.

-The stiffened sections are from case no. 5 to case No.9 showing the coefficients for the W section, HSS, plates welded, all other stiffened elements, round HSS.
+The stiffened sections are from case no. 5 to case No.9 showing the coefficients for the W section, HSS, plates welded, all other stiffened elements, and round HSS.

 Case 5 -h/tw is the case of doubly symmetric, the limiting width to thickness is 1.49*sqrt(E/fy)